If you have received a Student Misconduct allegation and would like support, we're here to help.

 - A written submission is a letter, and if relevant, supporting documents.

-Can I take someone to the hearing with me?
+Can I take someone to the meeting with me?

-- Yes, you can take a support person to your hearing.
+- Yes, you can take a support person to your meeting.
 This person can be anyone who is not a practicing lawyer.

-- DUSA Advocates often accompany students to hearings.
-If you want an Advocate at your hearing, please request this as soon as possible.
+- DUSA Advocates often accompany students to meetings.
+If you want an Advocate at your meeting, please request this as soon as possible.

-- The hearing will happen in a meeting room on campus.
+- The meeting will happen either by Zoom or in a meeting room on campus.

-- Most hearings are attended by a Committee of at least three members.
+- Most meetings are attended by a Committee of two or more members.
 (Note: some cases are heard by a single member committee.)

 - You will have the opportunity to talk about your case and the Committee will ask you questions.

-- The Committee may call witnesses and question them during the hearing.
-You may also call witnesses (if you have arranged this prior to the hearing) and question them.
+- The Committee may call witnesses and question them during the meeting.
+You may also call witnesses (if you have arranged this prior to the meeting) and question them.

 - When the Committee believe they have all the information they need to make a decision, they will ask you (and your Advocate) to leave the room whilst they deliberate.

-- If you attend the hearing, it is possible you may be told the outcome on the hearing day.
-However, the Student Misconduct Committee may need further time to deliberate before deciding the outcome.
+- If you attend the meeting, it is possible you may be told the Committee’s decision on the meeting day.
+However, the Student Misconduct Committee may need further time to deliberate before making their decision.

 - The Committee will email you an outcome letter explaining their decision (and any penalties imposed) within 5 working days of making a decision.